These resources will help students research, critique, and apply the work of America's first president.

-This book is among a series of "first biographies" by the author.
+This book is among a series of "first biographies" written by David A. Adler and illustrated by John Wallner and Alexandra Wallner.
 It recounts the life of George Washington from his boyhood through his presidency.
 The book portrays Washington as a man who fought for freedom while rejecting both power and wealth.

 Exploring the Theme of Leadership